Welcome to my world 🙂

 WordPress security is very important and to protect my website, I won't disclose a full list of things I do and products and services I use to protect my website.
 I do however recommend that you use Wordfence on all of your WordPress installations to make them safer.

 I use caching for all my WordPress posts and pages to ensure they load faster and at the same time reduce load on the server.
 There are many great caching plugins out there but I use the caching plugin SG CachePress created by SiteGround which only works for SiteGround WordPress hosting customers.

 My favourite personal productivity tools are Evernote which allows me to jot down my thoughts and post ideas while I'm on the move.
 It's great for when I must urgently write down my thoughts.

 And when work takes it's toll and I need to relax and get back to peace, I just put on my headphones and meditate with Zen12.

 vooPlayer is by far the best video player I've ever head of.
 It's got tons of features and makes the my training videos look oh-so-good.

 Webinars and Podcasts are a great way to connect with you audiance in a more human way and to communicate with your voice tone and sometimes with your body language.
 They are also and excellent medium to drive sales.

-Fivver for outsourcing many things, Canva and PicMonkey for graphics, Microsoft Office for obvious reasons, FileZilla for FTP access to the server, TypeForm for feedback forms, Adobe Photoshop for image editing and finally ColorCop is a nifty little Windows utility to help me figure out the exact colour of every pixel on the screen.
+Fivver for outsourcing many things, Canva for graphics, Microsoft Office for obvious reasons, FileZilla for FTP access to the server, TypeForm for feedback forms, Adobe Photoshop for image editing and finally ColorCop is a nifty little Windows utility to help me figure out the exact colour of every pixel on the screen.